jamesfolberth/stem-camp-deploy/nfs/README.md

 This gives the users persistent storage within their Docker containers.
 The EFS must be mounted on both the Jupyterhub/Docker swarm manager instance, and all Docker swarm worker instances.

-1. On the AMI we used, `nfs-utils` is already installed.
+Note that this should be performed on both the Jupyterhub and worker instances:

-   Otherwise, `sudo yum install nfs-utils` to install an NFS client.
+1. `sudo yum install nfs-utils` to install an NFS client.

 2. We need to create a security group that opens up TCP 2409 inside the VPC, which is used by NFS clients.
    We're currently running security groups that are open on all ports inside the VPC.